-- 7.2 RECORDING Any accident where first aid is administered to pupils is to be recorded initially in the pupil accident book. - 7.3 FIRST AID BOXES/MATERIALS - First aid boxes are kept on site and these only contain approved materials.
-The boxes are available for use by all staff/adult visitors on site. - 7.4 INJURIES INVOLVING BLEEDING Staff dealing with injuries involving bleeding must wear appropriate protective clothing.
+7.2 - RECORDING - Any accident where first aid is administered to pupils is to be recorded initially in the pupil accident book.

+7.3 - FIRST AID BOXES/MATERIALS - First aid boxes and supplies appropriate to activities are kept on site.
+They are checked regularly to contain only approved and in date materials.
+The boxes are available for use by all staff/adult visitors on site.

+7.4 - INJURIES INVOLVING BLEEDING - Staff dealing with injuries involving bleeding must wear appropriate protective clothing.
 Disposable gloves and disposal aprons are provided for this purpose and kept in the first aid box.